 Comprised of a trio of islands, Saint Croix, Saint John, and Saint Thomas, the most nightlife is in St. Thomas, both in Charlotte Amalie and Red Hook.
 St. John is a more mellow locale, but Cruz Bay still keeps things lively.
 St. Thomas is the central transportation hub, so the best flight options will fly directly there.

 07 of 08

-Nassau is the prime destination for Spring Breakers heading to the Bahamas; it has tons of direct air service from the U.S. and a wide variety of hotels.
+Nassau is the prime destination for vacationers heading to the Bahamas; it has tons of direct air service from the U.S. and a wide variety of hotels.
 Many students like the Disneyesque aspects of the Atlantis resort on Paradise Island, though like Disney, a stay at Atlantis doesn't come cheap.
-But there are budget hotels even on tony Paradise Island, and many students head for the more affordable beachfront resorts of Cable Beach.Continue to 8 of 8 below.
+But there are budget hotels even on tony Paradise Island, and many students head for the more affordable beachfront resorts of Cable Beach or an all-inclusive resort.

 08 of 08

-With its hedonistic reputation and wall-to-wall bars, it's no surprise that Key West draws more than it's share of Spring Breakers each year.
-Being the only drive-to location on this list helps, too, though once in town students usually abandon their cars in favor of pub crawls to such famous hotspots as Sloppy Joes and the Hog's Breath Inn.
+With its hedonistic reputation and wall-to-wall bars, it's no surprise that Key West draws a massive crowd each year.
+Located on the lower tip of Florida, Key West is an option for those that prefer to drive to the party from school, although once in town students usually abandon their cars in favor of pub crawls to such famous hotspots as Sloppy Joes and the Hog's Breath Inn.
 Gay and straight alike are welcomed in this unique island paradise.